regulatre/hamsterwheel/README.md

 ## Inductor Coils

 Breathing life back into old USB charger cables that got bent and no longer would charge.
-I snipped the USB ends off and just used the wire.
+I snipped the USB ends off and re-used the cable.
 They conveniently came with pre-installed ferrite chokes, which certainly won't hurt, and probably help prevent ambient EMI noise from inducing spurrious readings.

 <img src="images/hallEffectSensors.png" alt="Overview Diagram" width="400">